aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

 Low level execution process
 ----------------------------

+The execution of a rule is performed in two steps.
+The first step is to select the rule (Rule:test), the second step is to execute the rule.

+During the first step (Rule::test), the rule:

+  - checks if the left automaton can match nodes at the left side of the current token
+  - checks if the right automaton can match nodes at the right side of the current token

+function Automaton::getBestMatch test longuest match among all matches function Automaton::getAllMatches get all matches Automaton::testFromState find match and return complete match (final state has been reached)

+An automaton is a vector of states, each state is represented as a vector of Transition.

+Additionaly there is a second data structure usefull to perform side-effects: the RecognizerMatch The RecognizerMatch is created with the current node as initial state (the node where the trigger condition is tested).

+Automaton::testFromState
-At run time, the function rule:test walk through both the analysis graph (from one token to next token) and through  the automaton (from one state to the next state throigh transition).
+The Automaton walks through both the analysis graph (from one token to next token) and through the automaton (from one state to the next state through transition), and check if the next token match the transition.
+It rely on a stack of pair(state,vertex).
+The stack is initialized with the firstState and the current vertex For each transition, function TransitionUnit::checkConstraints is called.

+TransitionUnit::checkConstraints: test if constraint associated to the transition are verified with the current vertex.
+If it is the case, the vertex is added to the RecognizerMatch

+- from the current state to the next state through transition

  - Constraints functions are called during this walkthrough.
- - During this walkthrough, vertexes are added to the RecognizerMatch
+ - During this walkthrough, vertices are added to the RecognizerMatch
  - Action functions are called if final state is reached.

-The RecognizerMatch is created with the current node as initial state (the node where the trigger consition is tested)

-...
-for example, inside SpecificEntitiesRecognizer::process ...

-- the automaton of left part (in backward direction) is matched with graph from current node
+- the left part automaton is matched with graph from current node in backward direction.
-- the automaton of right part is matches with graph from curent node.
+- the right part automaton is matcheed with graph from curent node in forward direction.

 We have seen that an automaton can be 'decorated' with function of two different types: 'actions' and 'constraints'. constraints are applied upon initial state of transition